Skip to content

 Sources & References

-1. ADA Health Policy Institute - Dental Practice Research
+1. ADA Health Policy Institute: Dental Practice Research

-4. HubSpot - Marketing Statistics and Benchmarks
+4. HubSpot: Marketing Statistics and Benchmarks

 Frequently Asked Questions

 Dental offices fill last-minute cancellations by maintaining a waitlist of patients who want earlier appointments and contacting them immediately when a slot opens.
-The fastest method uses automated SMS that texts eligible patients within minutes.
-The first patient to confirm gets the slot.
-Manual phone calls work but are slower and less reliable.
+The fastest method uses automated SMS outreach that texts only matching patients within minutes of the cancellation.

 Was this article helpful?